frizb/FirmwareReverseEngineering/IdentifyingCompressionAlgorithms.md

 # Identifying Compression Algorithms

 The following is a collection of Compression algorithm headers.
 This list was compiled to make it easier to visually idenfiy compression algorithms used in firmware.
+If you are having trouble identifying a particular compression algorithm, I have found 7zip to be extremely effective at idenfying most every compression algorithm known to man.
+We do run into odd cases such as non-standard implementations which can lead to many hours of wheel spinning.

 ## LZMA